jtriley-eth/inline-yul-style-guide/README.md

 However, other cases such as selectors, unknown offsets and pointers, and unusual literals should be assigned to constants when possible.

 > Note that Solidity limits constants that can be used in Yul to be literals.
-Creating a constant out of a keccak hash only works if you specify the literal, not call the keccak function.
-We hope this changes in the future.
+Creating a constant out of a keccak hash only works if we specify the literal, not call the keccak function.
+Ideally this changes in the future.

 ```solidity
 uint256 constant balanceOfSelector = 0x70a0823100000000000000000000000000000000000000000000000000000000;